Dow ekes out narrow gain amid Middle East tensions

 In sector-specific news, Nike saw a decline of 6.8% following the announcement of an impending CEO change.

 Tesla dropped by 3.5% after the company reported its delivery numbers, although the broader technology sector was buoyed by a 1.6% rise in other stocks.
-Nvidia clawed back some of its losses from the previous day, rising 1.5% to aid in stabilizing the broader market indexes.
+Nvidia clawed back some of its losses from the previous day, rising 1.5% to stabilize the broader market indexes.
 However, the stock has been down over the past three months as the momentum from the artificial intelligence trade appears to be waning.

 Instead, he’s bullish on energy, banks, and cyclical sectors.
 Emmanuel Cau from Barclays maintains an optimistic outlook on equities despite current high valuations, believing that global rate cuts and Chinese stimulus measures will keep a soft landing on track.
 Lastly, 19 stocks in the S&P 500 reached new 52-week highs on Wednesday, with notable mentions including ExxonMobil and Alphabet.

-However, Nvidia remains a focal point, as it tries to regain some footing following the previous day’s losses due to slowed data center demand.
+However, Nvidia remains a focal point as it tries to regain some footing following the previous day’s losses due to slowed data center demand.

 About The Author